WallStreetMojo

 Example #2

 The production dept of a company incurs fixed expenses of $1.5 million per month while operating on its minimal capacity.
 Due to a big urgent order, it has to work for an additional 90 hours in the month.
-The company provides the data regarding its variable costs that consist of electricity bills, telephone bills, raw material expenses, and salaries to be $12000 per hour.
+The company provides the data regarding its variable costs, which consist of electricity bills, telephone bills, raw material expenses, and salaries to be $12000 per hour.
 The company wants to calculate its total semi-variable cost.

 We have the following data for the calculation of cost-